 Our Executive Members head each of our collection sites across Australian and oversee strategic and operational direction of the APCB.
-Each of our executive members were instrumental in setting up the APCB as they contributed their ‘in-house’ biospecimens to form a National BioResource and actively sought and gained funding to expand the APCB.
+Each of our executive members, current and past, were instrumental in setting up the APCB.
+They contributed with their ‘in-house’ biospecimens to form a National APCB BioResource, actively sought and gained funding to expand the APCB.

 Distinguished Professor Judith Clements is the Executive Chair of the APCB.
 Judith is the Queensland Node Head of the APCB, a NHMRC Principal Research Fellow, Program Leader of the Queensland University of Technology Cancer Research Program and Scientific Director of the Australian Prostate Cancer Research Centre, Queensland.
-Since 1997 Professor Clements has also led the Cancer Research Program at QUT, which aims to more clearly understand the molecular and cellular basis for the development, progression, and metastasis of prostate and other cancers such as breast, ovary, endometrial and lung.
-Professor Clements personal research over the past 20 years has focused on mechanistic and translational studies of the role of the current biomarker for prostate cancer, prostate specific antigen (PSA), and the related kallikrein serine peptidases in prostate cancer in order to determine their potential as therapeutic targets and/or clinical markers of disease progression.
+For more nearly 20 years Professor Clements also led the Cancer Research Program at QUT, which aimed to more clearly understand the molecular and cellular basis for the development, progression, and metastasis of prostate and other cancers such as breast, ovary, endometrial and lung.
+Professor Clements personal research over the past 30 years has focused on mechanistic and translational studies of the role of the current biomarker for prostate cancer, prostate specific antigen (PSA), and the related kallikrein serine peptidases in prostate cancer in order to determine their potential as therapeutic targets and/or clinical markers of disease progression.

-Associate Professor Lisa Horvath is the New South Wales Node Head and is also the the Head of the Department of Medical Oncology (Royal Prince Alfred Hospital) at the Sydney Cancer Centre.
-Associate Professor Horvath has an active clinical practice and is involved with a large number of clinical trials in prostate, lung and colorectal cancers in addition to phase I trial work.
-Associate Professor Horvath research interest is predominantly on tissue biomarkers of prognosis in localised prostate cancer but since returning to clinical practice, her research has focused more on drug resistance in hormone-refractory prostate cancer.
+- Professor Lisa Horvath is the New South Wales Node Head and the Director of the Department of Medical Oncology and Senior Staff Specialist at the Chris O’Brien Lifehouse and a Visiting Scientist at the Garvan Institute for Medical Research/The Kinghorn Cancer Centre.
+She has an active clinical practice and is involved with a large number of clinical trials in prostate, lung and colorectal cancers in addition to phase I trial work.
+Her research interest is predominantly on tissue biomarkers of prognosis in localised prostate cancer and drug resistance in castrate resistant prostate cancer.

-Dr Renea Taylor is a Research Fellow in the Department of Physiology at Monash University.
+Dr Renea Taylor is a Senior Lecturer and Research Fellow in the Department of Physiology and Biomedicine Discovery Institute, Monash University.
 Dr Taylor is an early career basic researcher with a broad background in endocrinology and prostate cancer biology and is a member of the Prostate Cancer Research Group at Monash University.
+She has established a translational approach to her research, developing and applying clinically relevant models to study prostate cancer, in collaboration with urology, pathology and oncology colleagues.
 Dr Taylor’s specific training and expertise are in several key research areas including stromal-epithelial interactions, tumour microenvironment, steroid receptor biology and developmental biology.